 New Equipment Is Coming To Amtrak Midwest Regional Trains

-Siemens has been busy with Amtrak, not only are they producing locomotives but new passenger cars as well.
+Siemens has been busy with Amtrak; not only are they producing locomotives but also new passenger cars.
 These cars will replace the current Amfleet I and Horizon cars currently used on these trains.
-Some of these cars date back to the mid-70s with the newest car build in 1990.
+Some of these cars date back to the mid-70s, with the newest car build in 1990.

-Amtrak’s had a contract with Nippon Sharyo to build new cars for the Midwest, but they were unable to fulfill the contract due to manufacturing and safety issues.
+Amtrak’s had a contract with Nippon Sharyo to build new cars for the Midwest, but they could not fulfill the contract due to manufacturing and safety issues.
 More info on that story.

 The new Siemen cars will appear on regional routes in Illinois, Indiana, Michigan, Missouri, and Wisconsin.

 Changes To Amtrak.com And The App

 When booking tickets using Amtrak.com or the latest version of the Amtrak App, both show an estimation of how many people booked coach seats on the train as you book.
-If you already have a trip booked, you can always put in your details and act like you are going to book it.
-When the options come up, you can see how full your train is going to be when you go.
+If you already have a trip booked, you can always put in your details and act as you will book it.
+When the options come up, you can see how full your train will be when you go.

 Amtrak News August 2020: Exciting Times

 I was able to see the SC-44 on their first southbound run on the test Hiawatha and might have been the first time Amtrak tested these locomotives on a route.
 Several railfans are not thrilled with the design and other aspects of the SC-44 and ACL-44, but I am excited that new power is coming.

 When I am traveling down the rails, I can’t see the engine, and as long as we go, stop, and have power, I am happy.
-Less diesel soot will help not only the environment but help to keep the in and outsides of the passenger cars cleaner.
+Less diesel soot will help the environment and keep the in and outsides of the passenger cars cleaner.